2 Corinthians 7

 2 Corinthians 7:4 (NKJV)

-For indeed, when we came to Macedonia, our bodies had no rest, but we were troubled on every side.
+5 For indeed, when we came to Macedonia, our bodies had no rest, but we were troubled on every side.
 Outside were conflicts, inside were fears.
-Nevertheless God, who comforts the downcast, comforted us by the coming of Titus.

-And not only by his coming, but also by the consolation with which he was comforted in you, when he told us of your earnest desire, your mourning, your zeal for me, so that I rejoiced even more.
+7 and not only by his coming but also by the consolation with which he was comforted in you, when he told us of your earnest desire, your mourning, your zeal for me; so that I rejoiced even more.

 2 Corinthians 7:8-10 (NKJV)

-Paul reflects on the impact of his previous letter, which caused temporary sorrow but led to genuine repentance.
-He distinguishes between godly sorrow, which leads to life-changing repentance and salvation, and worldly sorrow, which results in spiritual death.
+Paul reflects on the emotional impact of his previous letter, acknowledging that it caused them grief but led to beneficial repentance.
+He distinguishes between godly sorrow, which motivates a transformative change towards salvation, and worldly sorrow, which results in spiritual death.
+This outcome validates the tough love approach he sometimes takes in his guidance.

 2 Corinthians 7:11 (NKJV)